HuyNguyen-hust/text_classification/README.md

 # text_classification

-Text classifying by articles using mutiple methods: kNN, Naive Bayes and Linear SVM.
+Text classification using mutiple methods: kNN, Naive Bayes and Linear SVM.

 # dataset
 Data used for this project was downloaded from [VNTC dataset](https://github.com/duyvuleo/VNTC)